CiscoIOx/modbus_collector_python/README.md

 # Modbus Application
 ## Overview
-Modbus application demonstrates how to acquire data from modbus slave and push to a cloud visualizer like freeboard.io.
+Modbus application demonstrates how to acquire data from modbus slave and push the data to a cloud visualizer like freeboard.io.
 This app is built in dockerized development environment and it follows various development concepts recommended for IOx apps.
 Complete guide to IOx app development concepts can be found [here] (https://developer.cisco.com/media/iox-dev-guide-11-28-16/concepts/app-concepts/)

+Broadly we will cover the following:

+* Implementing modbus application in python
+* Creating a docker image with python application
+* Writing package descriptor file
+* Creating an IOx application package from the docker image
+* Deploying and testing on the target platform

+## Developing the Application
-## Workflow
+### Workflow
 Modbus application (app/main.py) polls the below mentioned data from holding registers of modbus slave every few seconds.
 This data is then sent in JSON format to dweet.io and backend web server.